ricmmartins/azure-vpn-aws/README.md

 # How to create a VPN between Azure and AWS using only managed solutions

-What if you can stablish a connection between Azure and AWS using only managed solutions instead to have to use virtual machines?
+What if you can establish a connection between Azure and AWS using only managed solutions instead to have to use virtual machines?
 Did you know that since the beginning of 2019 you could do this?

 Yes, you can!
 Since [February/2019](https://aws.amazon.com/about-aws/whats-new/2019/02/aws-site-to-site-vpn-now-supports-ikev2/) AWS started to support IKEv2 on Site-to-Site VPN allowing their VPN managed solution to work both as initiator and responder mode, like Azure does.